 In the sample below, I have used the same pencil on HP Illustration board, which has a smooth surface very similar to drafting film, but it shows how the colour is slightly less saturated on this surface when compared to the drafting film.
 You would be able to achieve the same level of colour saturation with multiple layers of colour and the illustration board will take more layers than the drafting film.

 I have sometimes heard drafting film sold and referred to as Vellum.
 Vellum is not the same as drafting film.
 Whereas true drafting film is 100% polyester, Vellum (not the leather kind) is usually plasticised cotton.
 It can look and feel very similar to the film, but it doesn't perform in quite the same way - it is more textured and will buckle with the application of any wet media.
-Drafting film will not absorb wet media and so it tends to sit on top, taking forever to dry, but the film does not buckle or at all if you do apply water to its surface.
-As you can see in the sample below, the vellum (most tracing papers are a form of vellum) has slightly more texture than the drafting film and the application of colour is less crisp and vibrant.
+Drafting film will not absorb wet media and so it tends to sit on top and true drafting film doesn’t buckle at all if you do apply water to its surface.

 You can use both wax based and oil based pencils on drafting film, but you will find that you get the best adherence with the oil based pencils such as the Faber Castell Polychromos (best adherence of all the pencils) and the Caran D'ache Pablos.
 Prismacolor Verithin pencils give beautiful crisp detail on the film, but you do need to be careful with these pencils as they have a high clay content and can sometimes scratch the surface of the film.
 Wax based pencils such as the Prismacolors and the Derwents will still work fine on the film, but will give a softer look.
 Watercolour pencils may be used dry on the drafting film, but are not effective if you are going to use water with them.
 Derwent Inktense pencils can be applied with a fairly dry brush and give an interesting result.